List of Arifureta characters: Main characters

 A rabbit-girl whom Hajime and Yue encounter, with light blue-white hair and pink bunny ears.
 She is different from the rest of her clan because of her ability to foresee the future, causing her to abandon the homeland together with her clan.
 She also possesses monstrous strength and uses one of Hajime's custom-made weapons, a giant war hammer called Drucken, in battle.
-She also develops feelings for Hajime after he helps her people and pursues him relentlessly, making Hajime originally find her annoying sometimes (although he does enjoy stroking her rabbit ears while she is sleeping); as time goes by, he comes to value her as someone deeply important to him, ands in Season Three of the anime he and Shea finally achieve intimacy.
+She also develops feelings for Hajime after he helps her people and pursues him relentlessly, making Hajime originally find her annoying sometimes (although he does enjoy stroking her rabbit ears while she is sleeping); as time goes by, he comes to value her as someone deeply important to him, and in Season Three of the anime he and Shea finally achieve intimacy.
 Shea also develops a sister-like bond with Yue despite being her love rival for Hajime.
 Her job class is Diviner due to her future-foreseeing ability.